 The Privy Council and Governance Panel (PCGP) is responsible for the periodic review of the Charter, Bye-laws and Regulations of the Engineering Council, and making proposals for change to the Board.
 The Panel also advises the Board on its response to requests for advice from the Privy Council Office and other government departments on matters concerning the constitution of relevant institutions.
 PCGP provides advice to professional engineering institutions on constitution, governance and disciplinary procedures.
-This involves publishing and reviewing guidance on disciplinary procedures and consulting with Licensed Members on significant proposed changes to policies or procedures.
+This involves publishing and reviewing guidance on disciplinary procedures and consulting with Licensees on significant proposed changes to policies or procedures.
 PCGP also considers representations from professional engineering institutions, registrants or members of the public concerning the conduct of institutions or registrants and determines whether, and if so how, appeal proceedings should take place.
 PCGP comprises suitable nominees from the Board, together with advisors to assist in this work of the Panel.
-The PCGP met four times in 2022.
+The PCGP met four times in 2023.

 The Management Panel (MP) is responsible for day-to-day operational decision making and management of the organisation.
-The Panel is chaired by the CEO and comprises of the CEO, the Deputy CEO/Operations Director, Head of Professional Standards and the Head of Administration & Support and meets approximately every four to six weeks.
+The Panel is chaired by the CEO and comprises of the CEO, the Deputy CEO/Head of Policy & Standards, the Head of Business Support and the Head of Licensing & Governance and meets approximately every four to six weeks.
 Its standing agenda includes IT and Management Information Systems, project management/project reporting, risk management, business planning, HR, finance, quality management and business continuity.